 - 1/8 teaspoon salt

 Combine sugar, cinnamon, nutmeg, and salt.
 Coat cake with cinnamon sugar.
 I sprayed my cake gently with oil, section by section, to help the cinnamon sugar stick.
+This is optional; cinnamon sugar will stick well on top without oil.
 Cool completely (or at least 45 minutes, as I did) before cutting.

 The apple flavor in this cake is mild, although certainly there.
 You can try reducing the cider more for additional flavor.
 Choose the most flavorful apples you can find.
 I peeled mine for this, as I didn't want the texture of the peel in this cake, but you can try leaving the peels on if desired.